Deep Dive on NGINX Directives

 Production Tip: Use

-to efficiently serve static content and reduce backend load.
+try_filesto efficiently serve static content and reduce backend load.

 6. Proxying and Upstream Directives